SINTEF-AppliedCompSci/MRST/README.md

 ![MRST Logo](mrst.png)
 ## What is this?
-This is the official GitHub repository of the Matlab Reservoir Simulation Toolbox (MRST), an open source toolbox for simulation of flow, mechanics and transport in porous media developed at [group for Computational Geosciences](https://www.sintef.no/en/digital/applied-mathematics/computational-geoscience/) at [SINTEF Digital](https://www.sintef.no/digital/).
+This is the official GitHub repository of the Matlab Reservoir Simulation Toolbox (MRST), an open source toolbox for simulation of flow, mechanics and transport in porous media developed at [group for Applied Computational Science](https://www.sintef.no/en/digital/departments-new/department-of-mathematics-and-cybernetics/research-group-applied-computational-science/) at [SINTEF Digital](https://www.sintef.no/digital/).
 We only recommend getting MRST from the repositories for users who are interested in following the development actively and tolerate the occasional bug or broken feature.
 For most users, the [MRST releases](https://www.sintef.no/projectweb/mrst/download/) released twice each year are a better option, which comes pre-packaged and tested.

 For more details on MRST, please see our website at [www.mrst.no](http://www.mrst.no).
 Starting with MRST 2024b, development of MRST occurs in this repository.
 The following GitHub features are enabled if you want to get involved: